Karnataka (band): 1997–2004: original line-up

-The Gathering Light
+2005–2017: New line-ups

 Karnataka was then resurrected as a band when Ian Jones started writing with keyboardist Gonzalo Carrera.
 The new Karnataka featured a line-up consisting of Jones and Carrera along with vocalist Lisa Fury, drummer Louie Palmer, and guitarist Enrico Pinna.
 This new line-up of the band toured in Spring 2007 playing a selection of fan favourites and four or five new songs to provide a flavour of the work in progress.

 Following Palmer's departure from the band later in 2007, Karnataka were joined by Ian Harris, who had previously played with a multitude of acts, including Chris Rea, Mica Paris and Nitin Sawhney.

 Work on the band's fourth studio album The Gathering Light continued in 2007 although started in 2005 with all three writers; Ian Jones, Lisa Fury & Gonzalo Carrera.
 The band continued to tour.
 This time the old favourites took a back seat to a slew of new material, showcasing the band's confidence in their post-split writing.
 The tour was very well received, resulting in strong voting for the band and the individual musicians in 2008's Classic Rock Society awards, even though the band had yet to release any recordings with the new line-up.

 The fourth Karnataka studio album, The Gathering Light, was finally released in February 2010, although fans who had pre-ordered a special edition of the album received their copies slightly earlier.
 The band embarked on a string of live dates to promote the album, which had already received some exceptionally positive reviews.
 It also featured in many music magazines - Classic Rock Society, Get Ready To Rock, Fireworks Magazine with a featured track on the accompanying cd, Dutch Progressive Rock Page, Powerplay Magazine, Musical Discoveries & Where Worlds Collide, inc front page of Classic Rock Society Magazine.
 The Gathering Light also Winner of Best International Album at the Prog Awards.